A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Introduction

-The main advantage in the use of QuLTRA is that it enables fast iterations of the guess-and-check process during the early design phase, significantly reducing the need for computationally expensive electromagnetic simulations, which can be employed in a final refinement and verification phase.
+The main advantage offered by this analysis method, illustrated in its QuLTRA implementation, is that it enables fast iterations of the guess-and-check process during the early design phase, significantly reducing the need for computationally expensive electromagnetic simulations, which can be employed in a final refinement and verification phase.
 An additional feature of QuLTRA is its capability to model a series of identical Josephson junctions through a single equivalent junction, thus reducing the number of nodes and speeding up the computation.

 The QuLTRA Python package used to generate the results presented in this paper is publicly available on GitHub \cite{github}, which also includes tutorials covering many of the examples discussed in this work, and archived on Zenodo \cite{zenodo}.